xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Order1    specifies whether to sort the row or column containing key1 in ascending or descending order.
+Order1&nbsp;&nbsp;&nbsp;&nbsp;specifies whether to sort the row or column containing key1 in ascending or descending order.
 Enter 1 to sort in ascending order or 2 to sort in descending order.

-Key2, order2, key3, and order3    are similar to key1 and order1.
-Key2
+Key2, order2, key3, and order3&nbsp;&nbsp;&nbsp;&nbsp;are similar to
-specifies the second sort key, and order2 specifies whether to sort the row or column containing key2 in ascending or descending order.
+key1 and order1.
+Key2 specifies the second sort key, and order2
+specifies whether to sort the row or column containing key2 in ascending or descending order.
 Key3 and order3 work similarly.

-Header    is a number indicating how Microsoft Excel is to handle headers on list.
+Header&nbsp;&nbsp;&nbsp;&nbsp;is a number indicating how Microsoft Excel is to handle headers on list.

 <table>
 <tbody>